jason-dark/proompt/src/commands/generate-plan/proompt.md

 - [ ] **Check type definitions and imports**
 - [ ] **Validate data layer operation patterns**
 - [ ] **Ensure API/service interface structures align**
+- [ ] **Ensure any external libraries work in the necessary way by finding and reading their documentation**

 ## PLAN GENERATION REQUIREMENTS